berkeley-scf/tutorial-using-bash/managing-processes.md

 the entire computer network.
 Thus, if you start a job on one machine, you must log back into that same machine in order to manage your job.

-Let's see how to build up a command to kill firefox using some of the tools we've seen.
+Finally, let's see how to build up a command to kill firefox using some of the tools we've seen.
 First let's pipe the output of `ps -e` to `grep` to select the line corresponding to `firefox`: